Submit Article

 What Was the Outcome?

-The High Court dismissed the Mother's appeal, upholding the District Court's decision to reject the relocation application.
-Care and control of the children was maintained with the Father, with liberal access granted to the Mother.
+The High Court dismissed the Mother's appeal in its entirety.
+The court upheld the District Court's orders, which denied the Mother's application to relocate the children to Australia and granted care and control of the children to the Father, with liberal access to the Mother.
+The operative conclusion of the court was stated as follows:

 Why Does This Case Matter?